-Certain substances have the property to absorb moisture when exposed to the atmosphere at ordinary temperature, they initially become wet, lose their crystalline form and finally dissolve in water to form a saturated solution.
-Deliquescent meaning a tendency to become liquid.
+Deliquescent meaning can be said as a tendency to become liquid.
 This process occurs when the vapour pressure of the solution that is formed is less compared to the partial pressure of water vapour in the air.
-Deliquescence substances are solids that tend to absorb moisture from the air and dissolve it.
-Eg: NaOH, KOH, MgCl2, CaCl2, FeCl3, LiCl, Cu(NO3)2, NaNO3, LiNO3 etc are deliquescent substances.
+Deliquescent substances are solids that tend to absorb moisture from the air and dissolve it.
+For example, NaOH, KOH, MgCl2, CaCl2, FeCl3, LiCl, Cu(NO3)2, NaNO3, LiNO3 etc are deliquescent substances.

 Sulfuric acid is also hygroscopic in nature, not only when it is concentrated but also when reduced down to a concentration of 20% v/v or even lower than that.
 Germinating seeds are also examples of hygroscopic.
 Once the seeds are dried, their outer coating becomes hygroscopic and it begins to absorb the moisture required for germination.

-In the rainy season, you might have noticed that the salt turns sticky, This is due to the reason that NaCl contains small impurities of MgCl2, CaCl2 which makes the salt sticky.
+In the rainy season, you might have noticed that the salt turns sticky.
+This is due to the fact that NaCl contains small impurities of MgCl2, CaCl2 which makes the salt sticky.
 The effectiveness of calcium chloride in settling road dust is also an example of its deliquescence.
 When it is spread in the form of a powder or flakes, it can absorb more water than its weight and forms a liquid that can keep the road wet.

-1. Define deliquescence and give some examples of deliquescence substances.
+3. Define deliquescence and give some examples of deliquescence substances.

-According to the Deliquescence definition certain substances have the property to absorb moisture when exposed to the atmosphere at ordinary temperature, they initially become wet, lose their crystalline form and finally dissolve in water to form a saturated solution, deliquescent meaning tendency to become liquid.
+According to the Deliquescence definition certain substances have the property to absorb moisture when exposed to the atmosphere at ordinary temperature, they initially become wet, lose their crystalline form and finally dissolve in water to form a saturated solution, deliquescent meaning the tendency to become liquid.